 “You folks put on phenomenal events: Well thought-out agenda, logical order, fantastic speakers, and ample breaks/networking opportunities.”

 Feb.
-22 Workshop Only: $225 and includes lunch, coffee breaks and materials.
+7 Workshop Only: $235 and includes lunch, coffee breaks and materials.

-Last day to cancel for a full refund is February 8, 2018.
+Last day to cancel for a full refund is Jan.
+24, 2019.
 Substitutions can be made three days prior to event.